Crops and grass

 World population and per capita consumption of agricultural products are projected to increase substantially, which will require a significant increase in agricultural production.
 Currently, over one third of the Earth’s land area is under agricultural production, which is already about half the area suitable for agriculture.
 Pasture covers 68% of the global agricultural area, and cropland covers 32%.
 Agricultural production can be increased by expanding the agricultural area (more hectares) and by intensification (higher output per hectare).

 Crop growth models are used to assess future area requirements, spatial patterns of agricultural production, and available areas for biomass-based energy (bioenergy).
-IMAGE 3.0 uses the LPJmL model on dynamic global vegetation, agriculture and hydrology (Bondeau et al., 2007; Fader et al., 2010; Waha et al., 2012).
+IMAGE 3.2 uses the LPJmL model on dynamic global vegetation, agriculture and hydrology (Bondeau et al., 2007; Fader et al., 2010; Waha et al., 2012; Schaphoff et al., 2018b).
 This model dynamically simulates plant growth, agricultural productivity, and the carbon and water dynamics of agricultural land with detailed processes of photosynthesis, respiration, growth and phenology.
 In the model’s current form, management intensity can be approximated per crop type on national scale (Fader et al., 2010).
 Irrigation patterns are obtained from the Land-use allocation model of IMAGE (Component Land-use allocation), and other management options are calculated internally, such as sowing dates, selection of crop varieties and the demand for irrigation water.

 LPJmL simulates yields per crop under optimal management intensities for each grid cell and irrigation system as well as irrigation water requirements, which is input to the IMAGE Land-use allocation model (Component Land-use allocation) for simulations of land-use change dynamics.
 Climate change calculated by the IMAGE climate model (Component Atmospheric composition and climate) directly affects future agricultural productivity because these components are dynamically linked in annual time-steps.